Chain Bridge Road - Eaton Place Intersection Improvements

 Please don't do this, I walked door to door in the Cobbdale neighborhood to get opinions on this new plan 4 years ago and 80% of the residents who signed the petition regarding this plan definitely did not want it.
 We have told you over and over during the several meetings about this that we do not want this.
 We would really appreciate you leaving things as they are and use the money for much needed sidewalks which poses a bigger safety issue than the way the streets are now around our neighborhood.

-Michelle McDonnell about 2 months ago
+Michelle McDonnell 5 months ago